Food choice of older adults: Male vs. female

-Personal Health
+Personal health

 Physical health

-With age, some people avoid food or are unwilling to modify their diets due to oral health problems.
-These issues, such as ill-fitting dentures (false teeth) or gum disease, are associated with significant differences in dietary quality, which is a measure of the quality of the diet using a total of eight recommendations regarding the consumption of foods and nutrients from the National Academy of Sciences (NAS).
-Approaches to minimize food avoidance and promote changes to the diets of people that have eating difficulties due to oral health conditions are needed desperately because without being able to chew or take in food properly, their health is affected dramatically and their food preferences are limited greatly (to soft or liquids only).
+Some older people avoid certain foods or are unwilling to modify their diets due to oral health problems.
+These issues, such as ill-fitting dentures (false teeth) or gum disease, are correlated with significant differences in dietary quality, which is a measure of the quality of the diet using a total of eight recommendations regarding the consumption of foods and nutrients from the National Academy of Sciences (NAS).
+Approaches to minimize food avoidance and promote changes to the diets of people with eating difficulties due to oral health conditions are needed desperately, because without being able to chew or take in food properly, their health is affected dramatically, and their food preferences are limited greatly (too soft or liquids only).

-Due to varying factors of older adults' physical and mental wellbeing, eating choices can become more restricted.
+Due to varying factors in older adults' physical and mental well-being, eating choices can become more restricted.
 Many elderly people are forced into eating softer foods, foods that incorporate fiber and protein, drinking calcium-packed liquids, and so on.
 Six of the leading causes of death for older adults, including cardiovascular disease, cancer, chronic lower respiratory disease, stroke, Alzheimer's disease, and diabetes mellitus, have nutrition-related causes and/or respond favorably to nutrition interventions.
 These six illnesses can implement certain restrictions and heavily influence the diet of elderly persons.

-Declines in physical health can also cause deterioration in diet due to difficulties in preparing and eating food as a result of conditions like arthritis.
+Declines in physical health, such as conditions like arthritis, can also cause deterioration in diet due to difficulties in preparing and eating food.

-At the 2010 "Providing Healthy and Safe Foods As We Age" conference sponsored by the Institute of Medicine, Dr. Katherine Tucker noted that the elderly are less active and have lower metabolism with a consequent lower need to eat.
+At the 2010 "Providing Healthy and Safe Foods As We Age" conference sponsored by the Institute of Medicine, Dr. Katherine Tucker noted that the elderly are less active and have lower metabolic rates, with a consequent reduced need to eat.
 In addition, they tend to have existing diseases and/or take medications that interfere with nutrient absorption.
 Based on their research dietary requirements, one study developed a modified food pyramid for adults over 70.